ACMElabUvic/OSM_2023-2024/README.md

 This file contains the various scripts needed for data formatting, visualization, and analysis.

 -   [**0_ACME_clean_timelapse_script_2025-01-17**]{style="color: #7B0F17;"}; .rmd file and knitted .html file that will gather all of the individual imagery folders from the Netdrive, clean and append them, flag errors for manual correction, then export a clean dataset to this repository *and* a location on the Netdrive.
 Also cleans the deployment data from the Netdrive and exports noteworthy wildlife photos to the Netdrive.
+-   **1_ACME_camera_script_2025-02-07**; .rmd file and knitted .html file that will process independent detections, as well as numerous response variables for models including proportional monthly presence.
+This script also gathers all the landscape covariate data, re-formats it, and appends it to the previous year's data in a consistent format.
+-   **2_ACME_landscape_covariate_exploration_script**; .rmd file and knitted .html file that will perform an exploratory analysis on the cleaned and grouped landscape covariates.
+Includes code for histograms, correlation, and other miscellaneous exploratory actions.
+-   **3_ACME_detection_figures_2025-03-07;** .rmd file and knitted .html file that will create summary plots of total independent detections and naive occupancy of all boreal species, organized by array.
+Used for the 2023/24 Fiscal Year OSM report.

 ## RAW DATA